-S&P 500, Dow decline after recent gains; Nasdaq hits 10,000
+S&P 500, Dow ease after recent gains; Nasdaq ends at record

-(Reuters) - The S&P 500 and Dow fell on Tuesday after recent strong gains, while the Nasdaq extended its record run and briefly rose above the 10,000 mark for the first time.
+(Reuters) - The S&P 500 and Dow fell on Tuesday after recent strong gains, while the Nasdaq ended at an all-time high for a second straight day after briefly rising above the 10,000 mark for the first time.

 Investors eyed this week’s Federal Reserve meeting.
 While no major policy announcements are expected when the U.S. central bank wraps up its two-day meeting on Wednesday, investors will scrutinize its remarks on the health of the economy, which has been reopening after coronavirus-related closures.

-The benchmark S&P 500, which erased its losses for the year on Monday, is about 5% below its own all-time high.
+The Nasdaq’s gains came a day after the index became the first of Wall Street’s main indexes to confirm a new bull market after hitting a low on March 23.

-The Nasdaq hit a record intraday high for the third straight session.
-On Monday, it set a closing high and became the first of Wall Street’s main indexes to confirm a new bull market after hitting a low on March 23.
+The benchmark S&P 500 fell back into negative territory for the year after erasing those losses on Monday.

 “It strikes me as maybe a reflexive selloff as a result of a tremendous rally over the past week.
 There’s no news headline that screams bearish catalyst to me.
-But conversely, other than the nonfarm payrolls data, the past two weeks haven’t had super bullish catalysts either,” said Mike Zigmont, head of trading at Harvest Volatility Management in New York.
+But conversely, other than the nonfarm payrolls data, the past two weeks haven’t had super bullish catalysts either,” said Mike Zigmont, head of trading and research at Harvest Volatility Management in New York.

 “In the grand scheme of things, it seems like the market has caught a bullish fever, and it’s feeding on itself.”